 A. Eligibility and Term Limits

 Initial appointments are generally restricted to those who have received their Ph.D. within the last three years or their M.D. within the last six years; exceptions to this restriction are permitted in cases when the candidate has been away from research activity after a doctoral degree and wishes to start a training program.
-Individuals are eligible to be in postdoctoral scholar status at Stanford for a period that does not exceed a total of four years for all combined years of institutional research training/activity, at Stanford and elsewhere.
+Individuals are eligible to be in postdoctoral scholar status at Stanford for a period that does not exceed a total of five years for all combined years of institutional research training/activity, at Stanford and elsewhere.
 The following periods are not included in such determination:

 - Up to one year spent in postdoctoral research carried out in the same dissertation lab/research group as doctoral work